tjr3/Task/README.md

 * Update the settings for the checkbox images to [inherit the tint color](http://stackoverflow.com/questions/19829356/color-tint-uibutton-image) of the button
 * Refactor the 'incompleteTasks' and 'completedTasks' arrays to use an NSFetchRequest with an NSPredicate to return the correct results
 * Implement a Fetched Results Controller for the Table View DataSource

+## Part Two - NSFetchedResultsController

+### Prepare Project to use NSFetchedResultsController

+An NSFetchedResultsController has properties that allow you to access fetched objects, thereby replacing the tasks array that is currently on the TaskController.
+It also takes the place of the fetchTasks function.
+Consequently, you will delete those items from the TaskController, and remove the TaskListTableViewController entirely and start from scratch.

+1. Delete your tasks array and the computed properties for incomplete and complete tasks.
+2. Delete your fetchTasks function and all references to it.
+3. Delete your entire file ```TaskListsTableVieWController.swift```.
+    * note: When prompted and asked whether or not to remove reference or move to trash, choose move to trash.

+### Add an NSFetchedResultsController to TaskController

+NSFetchedResultsController is an API that allows you to easily sync a table view with information stored in CoreData.
+In order to use it, you must initialize it with an NSFetchRequest, a Managed Object Context, the name of the variable you want your sections divided by, and an optional cache name.
+In our case, we do not need a cache, so we will leave it as nil.

+1. Add a constant to your ```TaskController``` called fetchedResultsController that is of type ```NSFetchedResultsController```.
+2. You should get a compiler error saying you need to initialize this property.
+In your initializer, create a fetch request similar to the one you had before, but with a sort descriptor for ```isComplete``` and a sort descriptor for ```due```, in that order.
+This ensures that the tasks will be sorted by whether or not they are complete first, and then by their due date.
+3. Initialize your fetchedResultsController using your fetch request, ```Stack.sharedStack.managedObjectContext```, and the key by which you want to divide sections (we want a section for incomplete tasks and a section for complete tasks).

+### Perform Fetch Using NSFetchedResultsController

+An NSFetchedResultsController will keep you updated of any changes to the data in your CoreData model once a fetch has been performed, but you still must perform the initial fetch.

+1. Inside your initializer, after having initialized your fetchedResultsController, you will need to call ```performFetch()``` on it.
+    * note: You will need to use the do, try, catch syntax, and should print out the error if there is one.

+### Basic Task List View

+Rebuild a view that lists all tasks.
+You will use a UITableViewController and implement the UITableViewDataSource functions.
+Apple's documentation for an NSFetchedResultsController describes exactly how to implement the UITableViewDataSource functions.
+However, the example is in Objective C. This will be great practice trying to understand another coding language and finding solutions using documentation.
+You can find the example in the section titled "Implementing the Table View Datasource Methods" in the [documentation for NSFetchedResultsController](https://developer.apple.com/library/ios/documentation/CoreData/Reference/NSFetchedResultsController_Class/index.html).

+You will want this view to reload the table view each time it appears in order to display newly created tasks.

+1. Implement the ```numberOfSectionsInTableView``` function.
+Remember to use documentation for help on this.
+2. Implement the ```numberOfRowsInSection``` function.
+3. Implement the ```cellForRowAtIndexPath``` function by dequeuing your cell and casting it as your custom cell, getting the right task object, and calling your custom cell's ```updateWithTask(task: Task)``` function.
+4. Implement the ```titleForHeaderInSection``` function to return the proper section title.
+You may want to implement this yourself as opposed to using a built-in property of NSFetchedResultsController.
+4. Implement your ```prepareForSegue``` function to pass the selected task to the next screen if a cell was tapped.

+### List View Editing

+Add swipe-to-delete support for deleting tasks from the List View.
+When committing the editing style, delete the model object from the controller, then delete the cell from the table view.

+1. Implement the UITableViewDataSource ```commitEditingStyle``` functions to enable swipe to delete functionality.

+### Using the NSFetchedResultsControllerDelegate

+Use NSFetchedResultsControllerDelegate functions to be notified of and respond to changes in the underlying CoreData information.

+1. Import CoreData into the TaskListTableViewController and then add NSFetchedResultsControllerDelegate to the class signature.
+2. In ```viewDidLoad``` set the ```self``` as the delegate for the fetchedResultsController on the TaskController.
+3. Add the method signature for the delegate method ```func controller(controller: NSFetchedResultsController, didChangeObject anObject: AnyObject, atIndexPath indexPath: NSIndexPath?, forChangeType type: NSFetchedResultsChangeType, newIndexPath: NSIndexPath?)```.
+4. This method tells you what type of change has happened, whether an object was added, deleted, moved, or updated.
+To be safe, we should check for the type of change and respond accordingly.
+This is a great situation to use a switch statement.
+Go ahead and add a switch statement for ```type``` with four cases, ```.Delete```, ```.Insert```, ```.Move```, and ```.Update```.
+5. In the ```.Delete``` case, you simply need move the following line of code from your ```commitEditingStyle``` function to the ```.Delete``` case: ```tableView.deleteRowsAtIndexPaths([indexPath], withRowAnimation: .Fade)```.
+This is because when you delete an object, this delegate function will be called and that is where you will handle the deletion of the rows.
+6. In the ```.Insert``` case, you can use a similar line of code to insert a row at a given indexPath: ```tableView.insertRowsAtIndexPaths([newIndexPath], withRowAnimation: .Automatic)```.
+7. Using the two table view functions used in the previous two steps, attempt to fill in the ```.Move``` case.
+You will need to delete the row at the given indexPath, and insert a row at the newIndexPath.
+    * note: You might need to use ```tableView.beginUpdates()``` and ```tableView.endUpdates()```.
+This lets the table view know that multiple updates will be happening, and then lets the table view know when they are done.
+8. Search documentation to find a table view function that you can use to reload a row at a given index path in order to implement the ```.Update``` case.

 ## Contributions